Lemon Orzo Salad

 Jump to Section

-I’m a big fan of orzo, especially in pasta salads, and this lemon orzo salad is one I make in late spring, early summer.
-It’s simple: lots of cucumbers, herbs, olive oil, and lemon.
+I’m a big fan of orzo, especially in pasta salads, and this lemon orzo pasta salad is one I make in late spring and early summer on repeat.
+It’s low-effort, doesn’t need much, and I love that I can serve it next to grilled chicken tenders or pack it for lunch.

+I cook the orzo, let it cool, and toss it with olive oil, lemon zest, and plenty of fresh lemon juice so it really soaks it up.
+Then I mix in finely diced Persian cucumbers, dill, parsley, and feta.
 Sometimes I eat this lemon orzo salad warm as soon as it’s tossed together, but it’s also great cold straight from the fridge the next day.
-I usually make a big bowl and keep it around for easy lunches or a quick side with dinner.
-And if I’ve got feta in the fridge, it always makes its way on top.
 I also like to make a shrimp orzo salad and a Greek orzo salad.

 Happy Cooking!